 A copywriter is someone who sells with his words.

 But what do you think it takes to become a copywriter?

-How did one of America’s top copywriter, Joe Sugarman, made thousands of sales with his copies?
+How did one of America’s top copywriters, Joe Sugarman, make thousands of sales with his copies?

-Today, in this The Adweek Copywriting Handbook Summary, I’m going to share the lessons that I have learned.
+Today, in The Adweek Copywriting Handbook Summary, I will share the lessons I learned.